coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## The Sitecore license

 As you don't want to share your Sitecore license to the rest of the world, you don't store it in your repository.
-The AppVeyor solution for private files is to commit an encrypted version and add a decryption step in the `install` section, before the project is built:
+The AppVeyor solution for private files is to commit an encrypted version and to add a decryption step to the `install` section, before the project is built:

 ```yml
 install: